 |---|---|---|---|

-def on_open(self) -> None | None | None | Called when a server connection is established. |
+def on_open(self) -> None | None | None | Called immediately after the connection to the server is established. |

-def on_event(self, result: RecognitionResult) -> None | result: RecognitionResult | None | Called when a recognition result is returned. |
+def on_event(self, result: RecognitionResult) -> None | result: RecognitionResult | None | Called when the server has a response. |

-def on_complete(self) -> None | None | None | Called after all results are returned. |
+def on_complete(self) -> None | None | None | Called after all recognition results are returned. |

 def on_error(self, result: RecognitionResult) -> None | result: RecognitionResult | None | Called when an error occurs. |

-def on_close(self) -> None | None | None | Called when the connection closes. |
+def on_close(self) -> None | None | None | Called after the server closes the connection. |

 Response